 During her visit to London’s Canada House, Markle debuted a head-to-toe brown look that has us re-thinking what it means to wear monochrome in 2020.
 Unlike a traditional monochrome outfit that combines multiple pieces of the same colour and texture, Markle’s take is unique in that it mixes four varying shades of brown, from camel to milk chocolate, in a number of different fabrics, from velvet to satin, creating a neutral getup with a fashionable twist.

-On top, Markle chose a £190 camel-coloured coat from high street label Reiss that sold out within an hour of the royal appearance.
-She paired the coat with two clashing hues from Massimo Dutti: the first, a roll-neck chestnut jumper, and the second, a satin midi skirt in cocoa.
-To top it all off, she accessorised with a Kismet by Milka bracelet and velvet Jimmy Choo pumps.
+On top, Markle chose a $350 USD camel-coloured coat from British high street label Reiss that sold out within an hour of the royal appearance.
+She paired the coat with two clashing hues from Massimo Dutti: the first, a roll-neck chestnut sweater, and the second, a satin midi skirt (that is, indeed, still available for purchase) in cocoa.
+To top it all off, she accessorized with a Kismet by Milka bracelet and velvet Jimmy Choo pumps.
 Even her lipstick — a subtle shade of nude — fit the colour scheme.

 So while we’ll never tire of the Duchess’s affinity toward royal blues and purples, after seeing this more neutral side to the mother-of-one, we wouldn’t be mad if she traded them in for a monochrome wardrobe in 2020.